TheRomanXpl0it/flagWarehouse/README.md

 Edit the parameters in [config.py](server/config.py)

 - `WEB_PASSWORD`: the password to access the web interface
+- `API_TOKEN`: token used for communication between clients and server
+- `TEAM_TOKEN`: token used to submit flags
 - `FLAG_FORMAT`: string containing the regex format of the flags
 - `YOUR_TEAM`: the ip address of your team
 - `TEAMS`: the ip addresses of the teams in the competition